nginxinc/NGINX-Demos/autoscaling-demo/README.md

 This demo uses one NGINX Plus instance as a load balancer with two upstream groups, one for NGINX Plus web servers and one for Elasticsearch nodes.
 All of the instances run in Docker containers.

-The demo uses both the upstream_con and status api's.
+The demo uses both the upstream_conf and status api's.
 If shows creating a new NGINX Plus environment and adding and removing containers manually and with autoscaling.

 ## System requirements and setup